a-hoffmann/nexmo-audio-streaming/README.md

 Tools like [ngrok](https://ngrok.com/) are great for exposing ports on your local machine to the internet.
 If you haven't done this before, [check out this guide](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/).

+For users in non-US regions, use the `-region` flag in ngrok for a local tunnel.

 If you aren't going to be working in the en-US language then you can change the language to any of the other supported languages listed in the [Google Speech to Text API documentation](https://cloud.google.com/speech-to-text/docs/languages).